kaedyn01/carbon-shell/README.md

 ## Installation

 1. Clone the repository to your chosen directory.
-This is often done with a command such as
+This is often done with a command along the lines of
 ```
 git clone https://github.com/kaedyn01/carbon-shell.git
 ```